 You will feel slight discomfort when the blood pressure cuff is inflated to its highest level.

-Diagnosing high blood pressure early can help prevent heart disease, stroke, eye problems, or chronic kidney disease.
+Finding high blood pressure and treating it early can help prevent heart disease, stroke, eye problems, or chronic kidney disease.
 All adults 18 years and older should have their blood pressure checked regularly:

 Blood pressure readings are usually given as two numbers.
-For example, your provider might tell you that your blood pressure is 120 over 80 (written as 120/80 mmHg).
+For example, your provider might tell you that your blood pressure is 120 over 80 (written as 120/80 mm Hg).
 One or both of these numbers can be too high.

-Normal blood pressure is when the top number (systolic blood pressure) is below 120 most of the time, and the bottom number (diastolic blood pressure) is below 80 most of the time (written as 120/80 mmHg).
+Normal blood pressure is when the top number (systolic blood pressure) is below 120 most of the time, and the bottom number (diastolic blood pressure) is below 80 most of the time (written as 120/80 mm Hg).

-High blood pressure (hypertension) is when the top number (systolic blood pressure) is 140 or more most of the time or the bottom number (diastolic blood pressure) is 90 or more most of the time. (written as 140/90 mmHg).
+High blood pressure (hypertension) is when the top number (systolic blood pressure) is 140 mm Hg or more most of the time or the bottom number (diastolic blood pressure) is 90 mm Hg or more most of the time (written as 140/90 mm Hg).

-If you have diabetes, heart disease, or kidney problems, or if you had a stroke, your doctor may want your blood pressure to be lower.
+If you have diabetes, heart disease, or kidney problems, or if you had a stroke, your provider may want your blood pressure to be lower.

 Most of the time, high blood pressure does not cause symptoms.
-For most patients, high blood pressure is found when they visit their health care provider or have it checked elsewhere.

-Blood pressure readings taken at home may be a better measure of your current blood pressure than those taken at your doctor's office, as long as you make sure your machine is accurate.
-You can ask your health care provider to compare your home readings with those taken in the office.
+Blood pressure readings taken at home may be a better measure of your current blood pressure than those taken at your provider’s office.

-Reviewed By: David C. Dugdale, III, MD, professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
-Health Solutions, Ebix, Inc.
+Editorial team.